Melissa Jiménez (model): Personal life

 Jiménez was born and raised in Maracaibo, Zulia state, Venezuela.
 She is currently studying a bachelor's degree in Nutrition and Dietetics at University of Zulia in Maracaibo city.
 She was also a professional acro dancer for 13 years and is a certified life coach.

 Melissa started modeling at the age of 15.

 Pageantry

 Miss Zulia 2018

 The first participation of Jiménez on a beauty contest was in the regional competition, Miss Zulia 2018, where she was selected as one of the winners.

 Miss Venezuela 2019

 Jiménez stands at 174 centimeters and competed as Miss Zulia 2019.
 As one of 24 finalists in her country's national competition, she was awarded Best Hair at the grand final show of Miss Venezuela 2019.
 She succeeded outgoing Miss Venezuela International 2017 and Miss International 2018, Mariem Velazco of Barinas.

 Miss International 2019

-On November 12, 2019, she represented Venezuela at the Miss International 2019 pageant hosted in the Tokyo Dome City Hallin Tokyo, Japan.
+On November 12, 2019, she represented Venezuela at the Miss International 2019 pageant hosted in the Tokyo Dome City Hall in Tokyo, Japan.
 For her national costume, she chose to represent an allegory of Wayuu communities.
 On the final night she placed as one of the Top 15.